jnaithani/genetic-programming/deliv/readme.txt

 *** Settings.properties

-Program settings are located described in settings.properties
+Program settings are located and described in settings.properties

 *** Training Data